 After grade 9, students may take courses at the honors level with a recommendation from their current teacher; students should be maintaining grades of A or B if currently in an honors-level math class or a grade of A if currently in a regular-level math class.
 Teachers provide recommendations at the start of the course selection process.
 Courses beyond Geometry require the use of a graphing calculator.

-Junior and senior students may dual enroll in both the ETHS class and the equivalent Oakton Community College (OCC) course and receive college credit.
-Through articulation agreements with Oakton, students will enroll with the community college and after successfully passing the ETHS class, will receive college credit for the course.
+Junior and senior students may dual enroll in both the ETHS class and the equivalent Oakton College course and receive college credit.
+Through articulation agreements with Oakton, students will enroll with the college.
+Once successfully passing the ETHS class, students will receive college credit for the course.

 Dual credit is currently offered in certain courses in the Career and Technical Education, Fine Arts, and Mathematics Departments.
 Contact Michelle Vazquez, Post-Secondary Counselor at 847-424-7163 for more information.
-To learn more, search the onine Course Selection Guide for courses marked with the OCC Ⓞ symbol.
+To learn more, search the online Course Selection Guide for courses marked with the Oakton College Ⓞ symbol.

 Courses in the Mathematics Department follow the Content Standards of the Common Core State Standards for Mathematics, and additionally emphasize the Standards for Mathematical Practice outlined in that document:

 Students are encouraged to purchase their own calculator (TI-83 or TI-84 versions are recommended for all courses unless specified otherwise).
-The Mathematics Department loans graphing calculators to students with financial need.
+The Mathematics Department loans graphing calculators to students who are on the Free and Reduced Lunch list.
 Students can visit the Mathematics Department in N214 for more information.

 Six (6) credits are required.
 Freshmen must take a two-credit math course.
 Four additional math credits are required to graduate.